ilGobbo00/localizer/README.md

 ## Installation

 To install the app download the APK and open it into eigther phisical or virtual device.

-Google play services have to be installed to make app working.
+You can also install the app downloading the source code and run it with Android Studio.

 Android version target: API 29 (Android 10)